 A winch is undoubtedly the most common accessory for people to install on their ATV, but that doesn’t mean everyone needs one.

-In this post, we’ll look at various riding applications where a winch may be well worth having and a few cases where it may not be worth it.
+This post explores various riding applications where a winch may be well worth having and a few cases where it may not be worth it.

 When You Do a Lot of Mudding